roninfrodsham/optix-movie-database/README.md

 npm run preview
 ```

-### Todo
+### Todos

-I have focused on getting the application working as requested and I have four issues remaining in my project:
+I have focused on getting the application working as requested and I have left a few comments in the code of things I want to look at to make the code easier to follow and maintain.

+I have four issues remaining in my project:

 - Add jest and unit testing
 - Optimisation